frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    | A 64-bit binary package for Ubuntu 12 is provided in release 2.1.
    | From release 2.2 onwards we provide binaries for Ubuntu 14.

-Other Linux distributions aren’t really a problem, but you’ll need to build the frePPLe package from the source .deb or .rpm files, as described on the next page.
+Other Linux distributions aren't really a problem, but you'll need to build the frePPLe package from the source .deb or .rpm files, as described on the next page.
 The build process is completely standardized.